chguenther/ai-case-study/README.md

 * The Credo Health Blog contains articles[^7],[^11] referring to how large language models (LLM) can be applied to analyze medical records suggesting that PreDx uses this technology as well.

 > [!Note]
-> From the author's experience in the healthcare industry (10 years of providing IT support and services for Medicare Advantage clinics), Credo Health probably uses the following technologies in addition and conjunction of the technologies listed above:
+> From the author's experience in the healthcare industry (10 years of providing IT support and services for Medicare Advantage clinics), Credo Health probably uses the following technologies in addition to and conjunction with the technologies listed above:
 > * [FHIR](#Glossary), [CCDA](#Glossary) and similar protocols and standards in conjunction with Health Information Exchanges (HIE) and Health Information Service Providers (HISP) to retrieve medical records from external parties.
 > * Optical Character Recognition (OCR) to process many of the retrieved records into computer readable form.
 > * Natural Language Processing (NLP) to understand the meaning behind the retrieved medical records.